Monday - Friday: 9 AM - 4 PM

 You can also go fishing from the pier (state laws regarding required fishing license apply).
 Bring your own poles or ask at the Education Center to borrow one.

-If you're interested in learning more about the history and process of restoration at Masonville Cove, consider coming on a behind-the-scenes tour of the nearby Masonville Dredged Material Containment Facility (DMCF).
-Tour groups go on a driving tour of the DMCF, which is located adjacent to the Education Center and restored areas of the Cove.
+If you're interested in learning more about the Port of Baltimore's role in the restoration of Masonville Cove, consider a behind-the-scenes tour of the nearby Masonville Dredged Material Containment Facility (DMCF).
+Tour groups go on a guided riding tour of the DMCF, which is located adjacent to the restored areas of the Cove.

 During the tour you'll learn about how the creation of the DMCF and the stewardship of the Port of Baltimore helped transform the Cove from a neglected waste to the habitat you see today.
-Tours may include driving and walking portions, as groups are able.
+Because the DMCF is a construction site, these are prearranged guided riding tours only.

 *Trained service animals (as defined by the Americans with Disabilities Act) are allowed.

 We ask that all visitors follow our site rules in order to ensure that Masonville Cove remains safe and protected for our resident wildlife and other visitors enjoying the site.

 Please help us keep the Cove beautiful by not littering, and by leaving nature where you find it.
 Don't collect plants or animals, either alive or dead (they're still important for the ecosystem).